hansbuehler/cdxbasics/README.md

 Note that when writing to an object, `subdir` will first write to a temporary file, and then rename this file into the target file name.
 The temporary file name is a `util.uniqueHash48` generated from the target file name, current time, process and thread ID, as well as the machines's UUID.
 This is done to reduce collisions between processes/machines accessing the same files.
 It does not remove collision risk entirely, though.

+### Filenames

+`SubDir` handles core file names for you as "keys" and adds directories and extensions as required.
+You can obtain the full qualified filename given a "key" by calling `fullFileName()` or `fullKeyName()`.

 ### Reading and Writing Versioned Files

 From 0.2.64 `SubDir` supports versioned files.
 If versions are used, then they *must* be used for both reading and writing.

-When a `version` is provided, then `write()` will write it in a block ahead of the main content of the file.
+If `version=` is provided, then `write()` will write it in a block ahead of the main content of the file.
 In case of the PICKLE format, this is a byte string.
 In case of JSON_PLAIN and JSON_PICKLE this is line of text starting with `#` ahead of the file.
 (Note that this violates the JSON file format.)

-The point of writing short block ahead of the main data is that `read()` can read this version information back quickly before attempting to read the entire file.
-It does attempt so if its called with a `version` as well.
+The point of writing short block ahead of the main data is that `read()` can read this version information back quickly before attempting to read the entire file. `read()` does attempt so if its called with `version=` as well.
 In this case it will compare the read version with the provided version, and only return the main content of the file if versions match.

 Use `is_version()` to check whether a given file has a specific version.
-This function only reads the information required to obtain the information and can be much faster than reading the whole file if the file size is big.
+This function only reads the information required to obtain the information and will be much faster than reading the whole file if the file size is big.

 **Examples:**

-Write a file:
+Writing a versioned file:

     from cdxbasics.subdir import sub_dir
     sub_dir = SubDir("!/test_version)
     sub_dir.write("test", [1,2,3], version="0.0.1" )

-To read `[1,2,3]` from "test" we use the correct version:
+To read `[1,2,3]` from "test" we need to use the correct version:

     _ = sub_dir.read("test", version="0.0.1")